httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 query a database before generating a response, or it might delegate a request to an upstream HTTP server running at a distant location.

-The dilemma here is that even though it is preferable for an origin server to send some headers as soon as it receives a request, it cannot do so until the status code and the full headers of the final HTTP response are determined.
+The dilemma here is that even though it is preferable for an origin server to send some header fields as soon as it receives a request, it cannot do so until the status code and the full header fields of the final HTTP response are determined.

 HTTP/2 ([RFC7540]) server push can be used as a solution to this issue, but has its own